Somebody stole my wallet.

 I was at the gym last Wednesday night when I should have been in class.
 I forgot my lock for the gym lockers, so I just put my bag in one of the many unlocked lockers and covered my wallet with my cardigan.

-I worked out, but it wasn’t the amazing workout that Tuesday night’s workout was.
-I went through the motions, burned the amount of calories I needed to burn, then returned to the locker room to retrieve my stuff so that I could go home, sit on the couch, and drink wine.
+I got a workout in, and then returned to the locker room to retrieve my stuff so that I could go home, sit on the couch, and drink wine.

 I noticed something was off when I walked into the locker room; every single locker was half open, which was odd.
 I had a bad feeling, and when I got to the locker that my stuff was in, it was confirmed - somebody had gone through my stuff.

 I frantically dug through my bag for my wallet, knowing full well it was gone.
 So was my cardigan.
-I opened the bathroom stalls and found my cardigan crumpled in the corner of one.
+I opened the bathroom stalls and found my cardigan crumpled in the corner of a stall.
 My wallet was nowhere to be found.

 I was so lucky, though.
 Being a personal finance blogger definitely pays off.
 My credit and debit cards, in alignment with this post, were left at home.
 I panicked at first, thinking that the thieves were probably wracking up my credit card, until I remembered that they were at home.